pascalranaora/sufficiency-protocol/ForDegrowthEconomists.md

 **More work**: [Bitcoin Degrowth Dashboard](https://pascalranaora.github.io/bitcoin-degrowth/)

 ---
-**It's time to move on from the GDP-Era.
-Let's prioritize the Wellbeing of our people over profit.**
+**It's time to move on and opt-out from the GDP/profit-oriented extractive era.**
+**Let's prioritize the wellbeing of our people and let's start collaboration and communities flourish everywhere over profit.**
 **Let’s build the first **thermodynamically honest money** — together.**